Close Menu

 WHAT IS COPD?

 Chronic obstructive pulmonary disease (COPD) is a group of progressive lung diseases.
 However, it is different than asthma.
-If you need to know more about asthma, then read here to learn about asthma benefits.
+If you need information about asthma, then learn about asthma benefits.
 The most common COPD diseases are emphysema and chronic bronchitis.
 Emphysema destroys air sacs in your lungs and this interferes with outward air flow.
 Chronic bronchitis, however, causes inflammation of the bronchial tubes, which allows mucus to build up in the lungs.
 Many people with COPD have both of these conditions.

 Your lungs are a complex machine.
 For example, your windpipe connects to your lungs, where it divides into multiple smaller branches.
 These branches end in small air sacs called alveoli.
 The alveoli have tiny blood vessels known as capillaries running along their walls.
 This is where oxygen passes from the sacs into the capillaries and carbon dioxide passes from the capillaries into the sacs.
 Breathing involves this exchange of gases.
 It also brings oxygen to your body.